hominoids/SBC_Model_Framework/README.md

-### Radxa: 4
+### Radxa: 5

 Created from mechanical drawings, the SOC data is missing for these SBC.

+rock4b+ - YELLOW, unverified mostlikely usable and/or missing minor information.

+rock4c - YELLOW, unverified mostlikely usable and/or missing minor information.

-rockpi4b+ - YELLOW, unverified mostlikely usable and/or missing minor information.
+rock4c+ - YELLOW, unverified mostlikely usable and/or missing minor information.

-rockpi4c - YELLOW, unverified mostlikely usable and/or missing minor information.
+rock5b-v1.3 - YELLOW, unverified mostlikely usable and/or missing minor information.

-rockpi4c+ - YELLOW, unverified mostlikely usable and/or missing minor information.
+rock5b-v1.42 - YELLOW, unverified mostlikely usable and/or missing minor information.

-rockpi5b - RED, unverified, not usable due to incomplete component data.

 ### Khadas: 5